jmesgray/passwordChecker/README.md

 ### Instructions

 Copy and paste the python script into an IDE or text editor.
 Input hashed password into the respective area of code and run the program.
+(Python 3.9)

 ### References:
 1. https://haveibeenpwned.com/Passwords